PinkLillies/PinkLillies.github.io/README.md

 I am PinkLillies :bouquet:

-The goal of this page is to document what I learn.
+The goal of this page is:

+1. To document what I learn
+2. To help others

 ## Python